ProstateBRP/BRPRobot2021/WPI/server/README.md

 The testing software consists of two console programs:

-### NavigationTestSimulator
+### NavigationTest
-NavigationTestSimulator simulates the behaviour of navigation software e.g. 3D Slicer to test the robot control software.
+NavigationTest simulates the behaviour of navigation software e.g. 3D Slicer to test the robot control software.
 Once it starts, it starts sending a series of messages defined in [the testing protocol](http://wiki.na-mic.org/Wiki/index.php/ProstateBRP_OpenIGTLink_Communication_June_2013).

-### RobotTestSimulator
+### RobotTest
-RobotTestSimulator simulates the behaviour of robot control software.
+RobotTest simulates the behaviour of robot control software.
 It responses to message sent from navigation software, and is usesful to test navigation software.

 Tutorial
 --------

-Although NavigationTestSimulator and RobotTestSimulator are designed to be used with actual robot control software and navigation software respectively, they can be used together.
+Although NavigationTest and RobotTest are designed to be used with actual robot control software and navigation software respectively, they can be used together.
 The following tutorial demonstrate how to run those programs.
 We assume that those programs are running on the same machine and use port 18944.

-First, open a terminal, go to the directory that contains the simulator programs, and start the RobotTestSimulator:
+First, open a terminal, go to the directory that contains the  programs, and start the RobotTest:

-    $ ./RobotTestSimulator 18944
+    $ ./RobotTest 18944

-Now the RobotTestSimulator is waiting for a connection from the NavigationTestSimulator.
+Now the RobotTest is waiting for a connection from the NavigationTest.
-Then open another terminal, go to the directory that contains the simulator programs, and start the NavigationTestSimulator:
+Then open another terminal, go to the directory that contains the  programs, and start the NavigationTest:

-    $ ./NavigationTestSimulator localhost 18944 1
+    $ ./NavigationTest localhost 18944 1

 The last argument '1' is the test number (1-10).
 Currently, only tests #1-4 are supported (July 7, 2013).
-If the program has connected to the RobotTestSimulator successfully, you will see the following messages on the terminal, where you launched the RobotTestSimulator:
+If the program has connected to the RobotTest successfully, you will see the following messages on the terminal, where you launched the RobotTest:

     MESSAGE: Defect status:
     MESSAGE:    START_UP:DNR  :  OFF